jeka-dev/jeka/org.jerkar.core/src/main/doc/Getting Started.md

 # Build a Java project
+Now let's start more complicated tasks as building a Java pojetc.
+It involves compilation, testing, packaging, dependency resolution, releasing, ...
+There's many option to handle it in Jerkar :

+* Use low level API (similar to ANT tasks)
+* Use high level _JkJavaProject_ API
+* Use Jerkar Java Plugin

+The one you should choose is a metter of taste, flexibility, verbosity, reusability and integration with existing tools.

+## Build Java project using low-level API

+_TODO_

+## Build Java project using high level API

+_TODO_

+## Build Java project using Jerkar Java plugin.

 1. Create the root directory of your project (here 'mygroup.myproject').
 2. Execute `jerkar scaffold#run java#` under this directory.